nixworks/public/news/2007/08/6/index.md

 ##### NASA
 ### [ NASA reports that three galaxies the size of the Milky Way are colliding with another galaxy three times the size of the Milky Way in galaxy cluster CL0958+4702.
 The eventual galaxy could be up to ten times the size of the Milky Way. ](/news/2007/08/6/nasa-reports-that-three-galaxies-the-size-of-the-milky-way-are-colliding-with-another-galaxy-three-times-the-size-of-the-milky-way-in-galax.md)
-_Context: NASA, Milky Way, galaxy cluster, CL0958+4702, galaxy_
+_Context: NASA, galaxy cluster, galaxy, CL0958+4702, Milky Way_

 ##### Outbreak of 2007
 ### [ A second case of foot and mouth disease is reported in Surrey, England, resulting in the culling of more cattle. ](/news/2007/08/6/a-second-case-of-foot-and-mouth-disease-is-reported-in-surrey-england-resulting-in-the-culling-of-more-cattle.md)